xwmx/bindle/README.md

 - user binaries and scripts (ie, anything in `$HOME/bin`),
 - scripts for configuration and bootstrapping.

-`bindle` is intended to compliment rather than entirely relace manual configuration and versioning. `bindle` is designed around a logical repository directory structure that works great with or without the `bindle` program.
+`bindle` compliments manual configuration and versioning. `bindle` tracks files in a git repository with a simple and logical directory structure that works great for dotfile versioning with or without the `bindle` program itself.
+`bindle` is written as a single well-structured shell script and can be used with any modern unix-like system.

 See [xwmx/dotfiles](https://github.com/xwmx/dotfiles) for an example of a configuration managed with `bindle`.